Self-consolidating concrete

-SCC was conceptualized in 1986 by Prof. Okamura at Kochi University, Japan, at a time when skilled labor was in limited supply, causing difficulties in concrete-related industries.
+SCC was conceptualized in 1986 by Prof. Okamura at University of Tokyo, Japan, at a time when skilled labor was in limited supply, causing difficulties in concrete-related industries.
 The first generation of SCC used in North America was characterized by the use of relatively high content of binder as well as high dosages of chemicals admixtures, usually superplasticizer to enhance flowability and stability.
 Such high-performance concrete had been used mostly in repair applications and for casting concrete in restricted areas.
 The first generation of SCC was therefore characterized and specified for specialized applications.

 SCC can be used for casting heavily reinforced sections, places where there can be no access to vibrators for compaction and in complex shapes of formwork which may otherwise be impossible to cast, giving a far superior surface than conventional concrete.
 The relatively high cost of material used in such concrete continues to hinder its widespread use in various segments of the construction industry, including commercial construction, however the productivity economics take over in achieving favorable performance benefits and works out to be economical in pre-cast industry.
 The incorporation of powder, including supplementary cementitious materials and filler, can increase the volume of the paste, hence enhancing deformability, and can also increase the cohesiveness of the paste and stability of the concrete.
 The reduction in cement content and increase in packing density of materials finer than 80 μm, like fly ash etc. can reduce the water-cement ratio, and the high-range water reducer (HRWR) demand.
 The reduction in free water can reduce the concentration of viscosity-enhancing admixture (VEA) necessary to ensure proper stability during casting and thereafter until the onset of hardening.
 It has been demonstrated that a total fine aggregate content ("fines", usually sand) of about 50% of total aggregate is appropriate in an SCC mix.

 There are many studies on different types of SCC which address its fresh properties, strength, durability and microstructural properties.
 Types of self-consolidating concrete include low-fines SCC (LF-SCC) and semi-flowable SCC (SF-SCC) etc.

 SCC can be produced using different industrial wastes as cement replacing materials.
 They can be used for pavement construction <2-6>.